macnick/100-days-of-code/log.md

 ## Day 100: Semptember 10, 2018

 **Today's Progress**: #R2D100 Round 2 is over!
 Another 100 days gone so fast!
 Found a new love in regular expressions.
 Still have not got any FreeCodeCamp certifications and I haven't applied for any jobs!
 I keep practicing JS every day.
-I now rank 4,990 at #Codewars #100DaysOfCode #javascript
+I now rank 4,990 at #Codewars #100DaysOfCode #javascript.
+Thank you all for your support.

 **Thoughts:** Rank 4,880 @ Codewars